amitshomer/Project_DMR/README.md

 Here are the download [links for our model checkpoint](https://drive.google.com/drive/folders/1_Y7jKgiTt3rxpmcuBAmdq6fLEBuM4-FE?usp=share_link)
 The entire log folder should located as follow : ``` Project_DMR/log```

-# Our mesh results
+# Our selected mesh results
 Our [mesh results can be found at the following link](https://drive.google.com/drive/folders/1gOPv8FlQ6_IqXQ0pwZkdXrPecgM9uFaN?usp=sharing)

-# Test the model
+# Create all raw mesh results
 ```
 python plot_mesh.py
 ```